Wasserstein Adversarial Regularization (WAR) on label noise: Conclusion and discussion

 \subsubsection{Benchmark datasets}

-We have used a 9 layer CNN following \citet{Coteaching_2018} for the three image classification benchmark datasets: Fashion-MNIST, CIFAR10, and CIFAR100 as shown in Table \ref{table:Architecture}.
-Between each layer we use a batch norm layer, a drop-out layer and a leaky-relu activation function with slope\sylvain{s}{} of $0.01$.
+We have used a 9 layer CNN following \cite{Coteaching_2018} for the three image classification benchmark datasets: Fashion-MNIST, CIFAR10, and CIFAR100 as shown in Table \ref{table:Architecture}.
+Between each layer we use a batch norm layer, a drop-out layer and a leaky-relu activation function with slope of $0.01$.
 We use the Adam optimizer for all our networks with an initial learning rate of 0.001 with coefficient $(\beta_1, \beta_2) = (0.9, 0.999)$ and with mini-batch size of 256.
 The learning rate is divided by 10 after epochs 20 and 40 for Fashion-MNIST (60 epochs in total), after epochs 40 and 80 for CIFAR-10 (120 epochs in total), and after epochs 80 and 120 for CIFAR-100 (150 epochs in total).
-While training WAR, we set $\beta$ = 0 for 15 epochs for faster convergence, as we observed that the network does not overfit on noisy labels at early stages of training.
+While training \texttt{WAR}, we set $\beta$ = 0 for 15 epochs for faster convergence, as we observed that the network does not overfit on noisy labels at early stages of training.
 The input images are scaled between [-1, 1] for Fashion-MNIST, and mean subtracted for the CIFAR10, and CIFAR100 datasets before feeding into the network.
-The proposed method WAR, AR, and cross entropy loss functions are implemented in PyTorch, and for the Co-teaching{\footnote{https://github.com/bhanML/Co-teaching}}, Co-teaching+{\footnote{https://github.com/xingruiyu/coteaching\_plus}} method we used the PyTorch code provided by the authors.
-For the rest of the state-of-the-art methods (dimensionality driven learning{\footnote{https://github.com/xingjunm/dimensionality-driven-learning}}, forward and backward loss correction{\footnote{https://github.com/giorgiop/loss-correction}}, and robust loss functions{\footnote{https://github.com/giorgiop/loss-correction}}: unhinged and boot strapping) the experiments are conducted using the Keras code provided by respective authors.
+The proposed method \texttt{WAR}, \texttt{AR}, and cross entropy loss functions are implemented in PyTorch, and for the JoCoR{\footnote{https://github.com/hongxin001/JoCoR}}, \texttt{Pencil}{\footnote{https://github.com/yikun2019/PENCIL}}, Co-teaching{\footnote{https://github.com/bhanML/Co-teaching}}, Co-teaching+{\footnote{https://github.com/xingruiyu/coteaching\_plus}}, SL{\footnote{https://github.com/YisenWang/symmetric\_cross\_entropy\_for\_noisy\_labels}} method we used the PyTorch code provided by the authors.
+For the rest of the state-of-the-art methods (dimensionality driven learning{\footnote{https://github.com/xingjunm/dimensionality-driven-learning}}, forward, backward loss correction and robust loss functions {\footnote{https://github.com/giorgiop/loss-correction}}: unhinged and boot strapping) the experiments are conducted using the Keras code provided by respective authors.
 We used similar layer initialization for all the methods in Pytorch and Keras.